-Rendering algorithms for implicit surfaces can be broadly divided into meshing algorithms and ray casting algorithms.
-Meshing algorithms convert an implicit surface to a polygonal mesh format, which can be subsequently rendered in real time with modern graphics processor boards (Lorensen and Cline, 1987; Bloomenthal, 1988; Velho, 1996).
-Ray casting algorithms bypass mesh generation entirely and compute instead the projection of an implicit surface on the screen by casting rays from each pixel into three-dimensional space and finding their intersection with the surface (Roth, 1982; Hin et al., 1989).
+surface to a polygonal mesh format, which can be subsequently rendered in real time with modern graphics processor boards [Lorensen and Cline 1987; Bloomenthal 1988; Velho 1996].
+Ray casting algorithms bypass mesh generation entirely and compute instead the projection of an implicit surface on the screen by casting rays from each pixel into three-dimensional space and finding their intersection with the surface [Roth 1982; Hin et al. 1989].

 Our ultimate goal is to use implicit surfaces as a tool to model and visualise realistic procedural planets over a very wide range of scales.
 The function $f(\mathbf{x})$ that generates the surface terrain for such a planet must have fractal scaling properties and exhibit a large amount of small scale detail.
-Examples of this type of terrain generating function can be found in the Computer Graphics literature (Ebert et al., 2003).
+Examples of this type of terrain generating function can be found in Ebert et al. [2003].
 In our planet modelling scenario, meshing algorithms are too cumbersome as they generate meshes with a very high polygon count in order to preserve all the visible surface detail.
 Furthermore, as the viewing distance changes, the amount of surface detail varies accordingly and the whole polygon mesh needs to be regenerated.
 For these reasons, we have preferred a ray casting approach because of its ability to render the surface directly without the need for an intermediate polygonal representation.

 The visualisation of an implicit surface with ray casting is not without its problems, however.
-When the surface is complex, many iterations have to be performed along each ray in order to locate the intersection point with an acceptable accuracy (Mitchell,
+When the surface is complex, many iterations have to be performed along each ray in order to locate the intersection point with an acceptable accuracy [Mitchell 1990].
+Imaging an implicit surface with ray casting can then become a slow procedure.
+This is further compounded by the fact that an anti-aliased image requires that many rays be shot for each pixel [Cook 1989].